War of the Five Kings

 • King Balon Greyjoy, Lord of the Iron Islands.
 As soon as word of unrest within the Seven Kingdoms reaches Lord Balon, he begins calling his banners and seizing every ship in the Iron Islands in preparation for a second rebellion.[41]
 When his son Theon arrives bearing an offer of alliance from King Robb, Balon dismisses it, declaring that Casterly Rock is too strong.
 In addition, as Lord Reaper of Pyke and a proponent of the Old Way, Balon will not suffer to be given a crown; he must "pay the iron price" and take it by force.
 Balon has his own plan: with the northmen fighting in the south their homelands are poorly garrisoned and vulnerable.
 With his only surviving son no longer a captive of the Starks, there is now nothing to deter Balon from declaring himself King of the Iron Islands.[41][50]

-The Rise of the Kraken
+The North and the Rise of the Kraken

 Having set his sights on the north, King Balon Greyjoy plans three main strikes for his initial invasion.
 He sends his brother Victarion with the Iron Fleet to seize Moat Cailin, which has protected the north from southern invasion for thousands of years, in order to cut off the northmen from their lands.
 He sends his daughter and preferred heir Asha Greyjoy with a dozen ships to take Deepwood Motte.
 He sends his recently returned son Theon to raid the Stony Shore as a distraction for his main strikes.
 With these moves, Balon believes the whole western coast of the north will fall into ironborn hands.[50]